codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 To do this, we create the source file that will contain instantiations of the new `_trsm` operation.
 The file is located at `src/interface/blas3/trsm.cpp.in`.
-This is not the file that will be compiled, but a template file that the python script `python_generator/py_gen_blas_binary.py` will use to generate the actual source file where the instantiation of `_trsm` will happen.
+This is not the file that will be compiled, but a template file that the python script `python_generator/py_gen_blas_ops.py` will use to generate the actual source file where the instantiation of `_trsm` will happen.
+The call to this generator is wrapped within the cmake function `generate_blas_objects`.

 The file `src/interface/blas3/trsm.cpp.in` must include all files that are necessary to successfully compile `blas::internal::_trsm`, for this particular example, this file looks like the following: